History of our Church

 A Building Fund was started and the present church building was opened on Thursday 13 December 1934.
 During the building work, the congregation worshipped in a barn opposite ‘Champions’ loaned by a local farmer.
 The building cost £1200 and £900 had been raised by opening day.
 For a period of 50 years, there were only two church secretaries, Mr R Frith and Miss Olive Permain – both generous and loyal devoted workers.
 In 1941, Rev T H Davies, minister of Braintree Baptist Church, accepted the responsibility of honorary minister until his death in 1969.

 In 1989, an extension was built at the rear of the church hall because of the numbers of young people.
 Soon afterwards, a piece of ground adjacent to the church was purchased for car parking.
-Following the success of the Girls and Boys Brigades, a portacabin was also acquired in 2006 and placed on this land.
+Following the success of the Girls and Boys Brigades, a portacabin was also acquired in 2006 and placed on this land and now replaced by a modern studio building.

 At the opening of the church in 1934, Mr Frith said “Our hopes and expectations have been more than realised and we thank God in a very sincere way”.
 Today we too can echo his words and we thank God for His goodness, His faithfulness and His continued blessing.